cnsuhao/engine1/docs/Methodology/CircuitMethodology.md

 ## Abstract

-The BioGear&reg; Circuit Solver was created to extract the lumped parameter physics calculations from within the individual systems and centralize the generic calculations.
+The Circuit Solver was created to extract the lumped parameter physics calculations from within the individual systems and centralize the generic calculations.
 Closed loop circuits can be defined easily within the Common Data Model (CDM).
 They are fully dynamic, and can be manipulated and modified at each time